jstlwy/sherlock_go/README.md

   -uniquetor
     	Make requests over Tor with new Tor circuit after each request.
 Increases runtime.
 Requires Tor to be installed and in system path.
   -username string
-    	The username(s) to search for on each social network.To specify multiple usernames, separate each with a comma.
+    	The username(s) to search for on each social network.
+To specify multiple usernames, separate each with a comma.
   -verbose
     	Display extra debugging information and metrics.
   -version